 What are the benefits of kombucha?

 Kombucha is a living probiotic drink.
 It’s made by fermenting sweetened green tea with a special living symbiotic culture of bacteria and yeasts.
 This culture ‘eats’ the sugar, feeding the creation of more of itself – billions of probiotic bacteria of many strains that are still living in the bottle and fantastic for helping and healing the gut.
+I don’t claim that Kombucha is in itself a cure for anything but consumed as part of a wider practice of maintaining gut health it can help with skin issues, digestion, joint pain and aid the immune system.

 More and more scientific research is linking a depleted microbiome to all manner of chronic illness, both physical and mental.